 Have you stopped enjoying the things you used to like, and don’t know why?
 Maybe you’re finding it hard to get motivated about anything.
 Does it seem as if nothing matters?
 When you experience a loss of interest, it can be upsetting to you and your family and friends and can be a signal of a condition that needs attention.

-Some Veterans experience loss of motivation after a traumatic event—like an injury or health problem or losing a friend or loved one.
-Others may have a loss of interest in activities after experiencing a major life event—such as having a baby, coming home after deployment, or retirement—even if such a life event does not seem traumatic.
-Some people seem to have lost interest in things, even though there’s not an obvious explanation.
+Some Veterans experience loss of interest or loss of motivation after a traumatic event — like an injury or health problem or the death of a friend or loved one.
+Others may have lose of interest in activities after experiencing a major life event — such as a new baby, coming home after deployment, or retirement — even if the event is a positive one.
+Some people lose interest in things without an obvious explanation.

 “He did not want to go hunting.
 He didn’t care if he went fishing.
 He golfed, but I don’t think he found joy in it.
 I think it was just something to do to get out of the house.”

 Many people temporarily feel like this at some point in their lives.
-However, a loss of interest or not taking pleasure in anything you do may be a symptom of depression.
-Depression is a treatable condition.
-It is not a sign of weakness.
-Loss of interest and pleasure may also be connected to other underlying conditions that need attention.
+However, a loss of interest or pleasure that is ongoing or severe may be a symptom of depression.
+Depression is a condition that needs treatment; it is not a sign of weakness.
+Loss of interest and pleasure can also be a sign of other conditions that need attention.
 You may feel like you've lost your ability to enjoy life, which can take a toll on your relationships, work, and everyday activities.
 There are steps you can take to address these issues and help you get back to enjoying things that are important to you.